comsee-research/libpleno/README.md

 Datasets
 ========

-Datasets R12-A, R12-B and R12-C can be downloaded [from here](https://github.com/comsee-research/plenoptic-datasets).
+Datasets R12-A, R12-B, R12-C, R12-D and UPC-S can be downloaded [from here](https://github.com/comsee-research/plenoptic-datasets).
+Datasets R12-E, ES and ELP20 can be downloaded [from here](https://github.com/comsee-research/plenoptic-datasets).

 Citing
 ======